FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 "realm" fields.

 The realm is chosen to be independent of, and unused by, any existing organization, and thus to be usable by all organizations.
-The realm is one which should not be automatically proxied by any Authentication, Authorization, and Accounting (AAA) proxy framework as defined in {{RFC7542, Section 3}}.
-The realm is also one which will not return results for {{?RFC7585}} dynamic discovery.
+The realm needs to be one which is not automatically proxied by any existing Authentication, Authorization, and Accounting (AAA) proxy framework as defined in {{RFC7542, Section 3}}.
+The realm also needs to be one which does not return results for {{?RFC7585}} dynamic discovery.

 This specification does not, however, forbid routing of packets for realms in the "eap.arpa" domain.
 Instead, it leaves such routing up to individual organizations.

-We note that this specification is fully compatible with all existing EAP implementations, so it is fail-safe.
+We note that this specification is fully compatible with all known EAP implementations, so it is fail-safe.
 When presented with a peer wishing to use this specification, existing implementations will return EAP Failure, and will not otherwise misbehave.